Sean-w94/atmos/article.md

 At the bottom we `require` the `view.js` file (`.js` is implied when omitted).

 It's important to understand that the `tag` file actually represents a sort of component object, we're just building that object using HTML syntax.
+The root tag (`<tabs>` in this case) is a declaration of a component.
 When we pass `this` to the function returned by `require('./view')` we are giving the `view.js`' exported function the components *instance*.
 Another way to think of it, is we're giving `view.js` the components *scope* object.